nSatyendra567/Variants.Ai/readme.md

 # Build a SaaS AI Variants with Next.js 13, React, Tailwind, Prisma, Stripe, MySql

-• Full Stack Software as a Service AI Platform where you will be create and talk to amazing characters like Jeff bezos (founder of Amazon), Steve Jobs (founder of Apple)
+• Full Stack Software as a Service AI Platform where you will be create and talk to amazing characters like Jeff bezos (founder of Amazon), Steve Jobs (founder of Apple)<br>
 • Accounts can be created and manged.
-2 types of accounts basic and pro.
+2 types of accounts basic and pro.<br>
-• Operations like deposite and withdrawal can be performed in the account
+• Operations like deposite and withdrawal can be performed in the account<br>
 • Clerk Authentication (Email, Google, 9+ Social Logins)

 Features: